 Want to turn your hand to DSLR photography but don’t know where to start?
-Buying a travel camera for backpacking?
+Buying camera equipment for travelling?
 Here’s my guide to five no-nonsense techniques that will make you a better travel photographer. techniques that will make you a better travel photographer

 Second nature to some and a scary prospect to others, manual exposure mode is a must for every photographer.
 When shooting in manual exposure mode you have greater control of the image you’re capturing as you are able to adjust the aperture, ISO, and shutter speed; the three major factors that affect the exposure of your shot.